 It also didn’t build strong relationships within the community as quickly or effectively as she had hoped.
 That’s why Andrews and the Rivermark staff were so excited about NobleBridge and the access it provides to NobleHour, a volunteer tracking tool.
 “Now our employees can have the ability to search for opportunities, Andrews explained, “[and we can] get our nonprofit partners on there so we can have a consolidated resource.”

-When asked why Rivermark decided to join the NobleBridge program, Andrews responded:
+When asked why Rivermark decided to use NobleHour Andrews responded:

 It couldn’t have come at a more opportune time for us.
 I’m building out our volunteer program now, and we were looking for a platform to track hours and impact.
 But nothing had as robust a program or geo-location… It was a pretty easy decision.

-Organization-wide, Rivermark is hoping to double their volunteer hours in 2019, and Andrews thinks they’ll hit that mark with the help of NobleBridge.
+Organization-wide, Rivermark is hoping to double their volunteer hours in 2019.
 She’s also excited about the opportunity to create a stronger network of nonprofits and co-op credit unions.
-Using the NobleHour tool, Andrews is making it easier for the Rivermark team to track volunteer opportunities, communicate with partners and fellow credit unions, and generally make more of a difference in the area.
+Using NobleHour, Andrews is making it easier for the Rivermark team to track volunteer opportunities, communicate with partners and fellow credit unions, and generally make more of a difference in the area.
 She’s also incentivizing the staff to track their hours.
-She does so by randomly logging in to the NobleHour dashboard to see who has tracked their hours.
+She does so by randomly logging in to her NobleHour dashboard to see who has tracked their hours.
 Whoever has most recently added hours gets a gift card.
 It’s a simple way to touch base with the organization’s impact, she said, and it’s a fun way to get people on board.

 After about six months of using NobleHour, the credit union has logged 407.50 volunteer hours, totaling $10,363 in economic impact.
-These numbers put them in the running for most engaged partner in the NobleBridge initiative.
+These numbers put them in the running for most engaged partner in NobleHour’s volunteer challenge initiative.
 If they win, Rivermark will be able to choose an Oregon nonprofit to receive a $10,000 grant — something Andrews says the entire team will be motivated to win.

 RIVERMARK’S ONGOING COMMITMENT THE COMMUNITY